eitansuez/lab-ckad-practice/workshop/content/exercises/02-configuration.md

     cascade: true
     ```

-1. Create a pod manifest file `limited-pod.yaml` with name `limited-pod` and `busybox` image.
+1. Create a pod manifest file `limited-pod.yaml` with name `limited-pod` and `bitnami/kubectl` image.
 Set memory request at `100Mi` and limit at `200Mi`.
 You do not need to create the pod.

     ```examiner:execute-test
     name: limited-pod